 We started to work on the formation of the Culduthel Woods Group (CWG) in February 2018 for three basic reasons....

-First, the woods are already well-loved and used by many people, especially by young people and by folk who live nearby.
-We thought a Group would help bring together the people who were interested in the woods, to look after them and to manage the area.
+First, the woods were already well-loved and used by many people, especially by young people and by folk who live nearby.
+We thought a Group would help bring together the people who were interested in the woods, to look after them and to manage the area better.

-Second, there had been repeated concerns expressed to the Community Council and to Highland Councillors over the last few years about the condition of the woods.
+Second, there had been repeated concerns expressed to the Community Council and to Highland Councillors about the condition of the woods.
 There were problems with litter, vandalism to trees and a general sense of neglect in the woods.
 And people were worried that some of the trees weren't safe.
 It wasn't clear who owned the woods or who was responsible for what.
 We thought the Group could look into these issues and chart out a way forwards.

 Key stages in our history so far:

 - February 2018: Community Council held first meeting to discuss the problems and opportunities in the woods and find a way forwards.